OU Calendar contains some additional tools to help with importing, exporting, and sharing data in the calendar.

 This menu contains two sections:

 The Filter Link Builder creates a link to the calendar with filters already pre-selected, making it easier to send traffic to a specific set of events.
-For example, communications from the Athletics deparment could utilize a link to the calendar already filtered for athletic events.
+For example, communications from the Athletics department could utilize a link to the calendar already filtered for athletic events.

 The fields in the filtered link builder are:

-The filter link is automatically generated in this field as you change criteria.
+Your Link: The filter link is automatically generated in this field as you change criteria.

-Generated from the locations in your calendar.
+Cities: Generated from the locations in your calendar.

-All categories configured in your calendar.
+Categories: All categories configured in your calendar.

 OU Calendar builds an internal database of all the information you enter into the system, including data on events, users, categories, and other areas.